-When hiking during the wetter seasons (winter and spring) this beautiful area of the Cowichan Valley boasts three separate waterfalls.
+When hiking during the wetter seasons (winter and spring), this beautiful area of the Cowichan Valley boasts several waterfalls.
 If you are a waterfall seeker like me, the trek to Christie Falls in Ladysmith is most definitely worth it!

 Quick Facts